 - Copies of relevant legal documents including articles of incorporation, contracts, leases, and any licenses and permits needed to operate

-You can check the Small Business Administration’s site for a full small-business loan checklist.
-(You can also read our tips for how to get noticed by Square Capital, Square’s small-business financing program, or check here to see if your business is already eligible.)
+Even if you’re not in the market for an SBA loan, you can check the Small Business Administration’s site for a full small business loan checklist.
+(You can also read our tips for how to get noticed by Square Capital, Square’s small business financing program, or check here to see if your business is already eligible.)

 2. Know how you’re going to use the money

 Just saying “I need money to grow my business,” is probably not going to cut it.
 Before you decide to go for small business financing, make sure you know exactly what you’re going to use it for.